 While you can earn cash back with the Freedom Flex, you can also use your points for travel.
 This is even more valuable if you have the Chase Sapphire Preferred or Chase Sapphire Reserve.
-Because Chase Freedom Unlimited, Sapphire Preferred and Sapphire Reserve are all part of the Chase Ultimate Rewards program, you can transfer points between the accounts.
+Since the Chase Freedom Flex, Sapphire Preferred and Sapphire Reserve are all part of the Chase Ultimate Rewards program, you can transfer points between the accounts.
 Once points are in a Sapphire account, you can transfer 1:1 to a host of airline and hotel partners.

-Earning potential in the first year can easily reach up to 110,000 Ultimate Rewards (worth $1,375+) if you receive the sign-up bonus, maximize the $12,000 grocery spend in 12 months, and maximize your quarterly bonus categories.
+Earning potential in the first year can easily reach up to 50,000 Ultimate Rewards if you receive the sign-up bonus and maximize your quarterly bonus categories.
 You can easily increase that value by taking advantage of travel, dining or drugstore bonus categories.
 Any way you look at it, there is serious value here for a no annual fee card!

 It is nice to see Chase responding to its customers needs and offering a very competitive no annual fee card.
-5x on groceries is as good as it gets, even if the cap is $12,000.
 Even without the sign up bonus, this is a great card to have.
 So even if you are over 5/24, you should consider a product change from one of Chase's other cards, including Freedom or Freedom Unlimited.
 This card continues to be a great earner to top off your Chase Ultimate Reward earning.
 It's hard to imagine a better lineup of earning potential on a card with no annual fee.